SrijitaBanerjee2002/IDoT_internship/README.md

 - ✅ Highway vs. Non-Highway: Donut charts, bar plots
 - ✅ Emergency vs. Non-Emergency Vehicles
 - ✅ Rain condition tagging frequency
-- ✅ Annotated vehicle previews from camera footage
+- ✅ Annotated vehicle previews from camera footage - This model was trained using Roboflow's 2.1 Instance Segmentation pipeline to distinguish between the front and back of vehicles in traffic footage.
+It achieved a mAP@50 of 71.6%, Precision of 68.8%, and Recall of 65.6% on the test set, with bounding box predictions visualized using the Roboflow dashboard.
+Due to platform constraints, direct inference wasn't conducted via code, but this model can be integrated via Roboflow's Python SDK using API endpoints for real-time inference.

 ## 📂 Files in This Repo